Steckelberg-lab/Gezelle_et_al_2025/README.md

 **Gezelle et al. 2025.
 README for covariation analysis and search of new class 3 xrRNAs.**
 Based on the scripts and pipeline from Feiyue Yang and utilizing Infernal (E. P. Nawrocki and S. R. Eddy, Infernal 1.1: 100-fold faster RNA homology searches, *Bioinformatics* 29:2933–2935 (2013).)

-This repository contains scripts for identifying and analyzing viral XRN1-resistant RNAs (xrRNAs), including alignment, structure-based search with Infernal, clustering, taxonomy classification, and metagene context analysis.
+This repository contains scripts for identifying and analyzing viral XRN1-resistant RNAs (xrRNAs), including alignment, structure-based search with Infernal, taxonomy classification, and metagene context analysis.

 ## Input Sequences